cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 ### Into the Dungeon
 The party opens the secret door and descends deep into the basement.
 They're greeted at the bottom of the stairs by a dark, earthen corridor and an incessant chanting, that they can't seem to pinpoint.

-The party discovers some empty tombs, one with [[Walter]]'s name on the door, and the other container little coffins with their names one them.
+The party discovers some empty tombs, one with [[Walter]]'s name on the door, and the other contains little coffins with their names one them.

 ### Cultist Quarters
 The party makes their way into what seems to be a living space with a wooden table and multiple straw beds.
 In one of the bed alcoves, they hear something snarling. [[Pelanil]] rushes in to find out what's making the noise, and it turns out to be a ghoul which the party quickly dispatches.